Fahad-alkamli/extract-ayah-using-opencv/README.md

 2-After we receive the result from extractBasmalahFromImagesToList() We need to edit these values in the getSurahBasmalahByPageId method in the CommonFunctions class.

-3-Now Images should be inside images folder and we don’t need the first three pages as they are not part of the quran so the first image will be from page 5 (remember we can’t extract Surat al Fataha  and the first page of Surat al baqra as they both have decorations) In the quran this is page 3 but keep in mind the file name will start from 5.
+3-Now all the Images should be inside images folder and we don’t need the first three pages as they are not part of the quran so the first image will be from page 5 (remember we can’t extract Surat al Fataha  and the first page of Surat al baqra as they both have decorations) In the quran this is page 3 but keep in mind the file name will start from 5.

 # Things to know:
-1-We are using 21 templates for this detection you are welcome to add new templates but you need to edit:
+1-We are using 24 templates for this detection you are welcome to add new templates, but you need to edit:
 ```java
 public static int templateCounter=21;
 ```